neumj/cortez/docs/Ensenada_Candelero_20230622.md

 We surface to a burning sunset and quickly return to boat float together watching the sun SOMTHING the Gigante Sirria of Baja Californina Sur

-Tobias opts to sleep under the expanse of the Milky Way wrapped in the main-sail lazy jacks, masthead light tracing a pendulum arc across constellations and galaxies.
-We are all jealous.
+Tobias opts to sleep under the expanse of the Milky Way wrapped in the main-sail lazy-jacks, masthead light tracing a pendulum arc across constellations and galaxies.
+Wise decision.

 ## Scuba Diving